Python automation case study

 Failure fallback

-Alternative movie selection
+Alternative selection

 Shutdown